 Tô (millet or sorghum) is naturally gluten-free.
 Rice is a staple.
 Cross-contamination is a risk in smaller kitchens.

-Offers unique cultural and social a glimpse into local life.
+Offers unique cultural and social insight into local life.

-Grand Marché and additional local markets offer fresh produce, spices, and casual food stalls.
+Grand Marché and additional local markets offer fresh produce, spices, and informal food stalls.

 Observe daily life and sample local flavors.